vvvnetem/au__cryptographic-computing/ObliviousTransfer-ElGamal/README.md

 For testing purpose Fedora 42 was used (https://docs.fedoraproject.org/en-US/fedora/f42/).

+The necessary packages can be installed with `dnf` package manager:

 `sudo dnf install -y java-25-openjdk java-25-openjdk-devel maven`

 ### Select the proper Java 25 binaries